luvittor/php-laravel-roadmap-backend/docs/database.md

 # Database Isolation and Column Handling

 Our application expects a relational database that supports transactions.
-The default setups use SQLite for development and testing but MySQL/PostgreSQL can also be used in production.
+The default setups use SQLite for development and testing, but MySQL/PostgreSQL can also be used in production.
 A minimum of the standard **READ COMMITTED** isolation level is assumed so that each transaction sees committed rows from others.

 ## Unique columns

 Columns are unique for each `year`, `month` and `user_id`.
 This is enforced at the database level by the `columns_year_month_user_unique` index.

-When multiple requests attempt to create the same column concurrently the unique constraint may be triggered. `ColumnService::firstOrCreate` handles this race condition transparently.
+When multiple requests attempt to create the same column concurrently, the unique constraint may be triggered. `ColumnService::firstOrCreate` handles this race condition transparently.

 ```php
 try {